November 06, 2023 8 min read

 Wasteful and shortsighted

-Our enormous (and growing), demand for essential oils is stressing the trees beyond their ability to regenerate and contributing to the decline and immanent extinction of Frankincense species.
+Our enormous (and growing), demand for essential oils is stressing the trees beyond their ability to regenerate and contributing to the decline and immanent extinction of some Frankincense species.
 Frankincense resin offers us so much more than just an essential oil.
 All the resin acids, including the Boswellic acids, the active therapeutic compounds that are anti-inflammatory and anti-cancer, are discarded since big money nowadays is in essential oils.
-It is no wonder that our Frankincense trees are quickly reaching the brink of extinction!!

 Why pay more to get less?